NataliaSlobodianiuk/TravellingON/README.md

 Helps travellers to go on a trip.
 Gives an ability to look through existing sights and add new ones.
 Also to join already suggested trips and suggest new ones.

-You can find vision and scope description and requirements under `/documentation`.
+You can find "vision and scope" and "requirements" documents under `/documentation`.

+You can find wireframes under `/documentation/mockups`.
+You can find mockups under `/documentation/mockups`.
+You can find clickable prototype made with InVision under `/documentation`.

 ---
 # Server